zombodb/zombodb/INDEX-OPTIONS.md

 ## Further Discussion

 What you're doing in the `options='...'` string is telling ZomboDB how to get from one index to another.
 You're not technically describing "join conditions".
-You're describing how to lookup data in a different index and relate it to the main index.
+You're describing how to lookup data in a different index and relate it to another index.

 A more complex example might be: